callumdevlin/Synthetic-Data-Gen/README.md

 # Synthetic-Data-Gen
-Synthetic Data Gen started as part of a hackathon for Thalas
+Synthetic Data Generation tool Developed by Callum Devlin and Aidan Bennis Originally started as part of a hackathon for Thalas